 The sale is not the final stop – it is only one part of the customer relationship

 All high-tech companies want to form an ongoing partnership with their customer after the sale.
 This is the longest part of the customer journey, and it should be positive.
-Proactive, omnichannel service with a focus on customer experience will help to create this, and encourage customers to become public advocates for the product and the brand.
+Proactive, omnichannel customer service with a focus on customer experience will help to create this, and encourage customers to become public advocates for the product and the brand.

 Buyers must find it easy to use their preferred channel to get assistance if needed.
 Insightful product documentation and self-service help are opportunities for marketing to influence the quality of the ongoing customer relationship.
 A positive experience will reinforce customer advocacy and high-tech brands can encourage their customers to broaden their advocacy across channels and act on advocacy statements through social listening.